Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-Vue/README.md

 # Sovendus Voucher Network & Checkout Benefits Component for Vue

 ## Integrate into your Vue app
-1. Download the Sovendus component from [here](https://raw.githubusercontent.com/Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-Vue/main/releases/sovendus-voucher-network-checkout-benefits-vue-latest.zip) and unpack it into your vue project / components folder
+1. Download the Sovendus component from [here](https://raw.githubusercontent.com/Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-Vue/main/releases/sovendus-voucher-network-checkout-benefits-vue-latest.zip) and unpack it into your Vue project / components folder
 2. You can then use the component like with the following example:
     ```html
      <SovendusBanner
-      :trafficSourceNumber="4704"
+      :trafficSourceNumber="YOU_TRAFFIC_SOURCE_NUMBER"
-      :trafficMediumNumber="2"
+      :trafficMediumNumber="YOU_TRAFFIC_MEDIUM_NUMBER"
       sessionId="session-sdsdfsdfsd"
       :timestamp="1705504738"
       orderId="order-12345"